Azure-Samples/network-node-manage-loadbalancer/README.md

 You can use a load balancer to provide high availability for your workloads in Azure.
 An Azure load balancer is a Layer-4 (TCP, UDP) type load balancer that distributes incoming traffic among healthy service instances in cloud services or virtual machines defined in a load balancer set.

-The sample scenario shows how to:

-* Create a load balancer receiving network traffic on port 80 and send load-balanced traffic to virtual machines "web1" and "web2"
-* Create NAT rules for remote desktop access/SSH for virtual machines behind the load balancer
-* Create health probes

 ![alt tag](./lb.JPG)

 To deploy an internet-facing load balancer, you'll need to create and configure the following objects.